dinodtharinda/PDSA-II-Game-Project/docs/MEMORY.md

 This file tracks significant current changes and decisions that need immediate attention.
 For historical progress, see PROGRESS.md.

-## 2025-04-28 - Database Integration Completed
+## 2025-04-28 - Database Integration Progress

 ### Integration Summary
-All game modules have been successfully integrated with the database for performance tracking:
+Progress on game modules integration with the database for performance tracking:

 1. Core Components
    - ✅ Performance tracking utility created